CodeFoodPixels/node-promise-mysql/README.md

 `pool.escapeId`: Escape query identifiers.
 See [mysqljs/mysql documentation](https://github.com/mysqljs/mysql#escaping-query-identifiers)

-`pool.on`: Add a listener to the connection object.
+`pool.on`: Add a listener to the pool object.
 See [mysqljs/mysql documentation](https://github.com/mysqljs/mysql#pool-events) for events that may be listened for.

+### poolClusterOptions object

+The options used to create a pool cluster.
+See [mysqljs/mysql documentation](https://www.npmjs.com/package/mysql#poolcluster-options)

+### poolCluster object methods

+`poolCluster.add`: Adds a pool configuration.
+See [mysqljs/mysql documentation](https://www.npmjs.com/package/mysql#poolcluster)

+`poolCluster.remove`: Removes pool configurations.
+See [mysqljs/mysql documentation](https://www.npmjs.com/package/mysql#poolcluster)

+`poolCluster.getConnection`: Get a connection from the pool cluster.
+See [mysqljs/mysql documentation](https://www.npmjs.com/package/mysql#poolcluster)

+`poolCluster.of`: Get a pool from the pool cluster.
+See [mysqljs/mysql documentation](https://www.npmjs.com/package/mysql#poolcluster)

+`poolCluster.end`: End all the connections in a pool cluster.
+See [mysqljs/mysql documentation](https://github.com/mysqljs/mysql#pooling-connections)

+`poolCluster.on`: Add a listener to the pool cluster object.
+See [mysqljs/mysql documentation](https://github.com/mysqljs/mysql#poolcluster) for events that may be listened for.

 ## Upgrading from v3
 The main difference is that `mysql.createPool` now returns a promise.
 Besides this, the API is the same and you should be able to upgrade straight to v4.
 The only other difference is the extra options in the [connectionOptions object](#connectionoptions-object).